Jb05s/jb05s.github.io/_pages/about.md

 permalink: /about/
 ---

-I'm just here so I don't get fined.
+I'm just here so I won't get fined.

 Just a pentester with a knack for exploit development.